takanory/slides/slides/20220713europython/index.rst

 .. revealjs-notes::

-   For example, the current bot event is message.channel, bot scopes are channels:history and chat:write only.
+   For example, the current bot event is message.channels, bot scopes are channels:history and chat:write only.

 .. revealjs-break::